cgytrus/CatsAreOnline/README.md

    the same way as Cats are Online API (look for the latest one **without** "Server")
 3. Open the game and press F1 when you get to the main menu
 4. Open the "Cats are Online" category
-5. Change the Username and Display Name options to whatever you like (you can use [Rich Text](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/StyledText.html), however, keep in mind that username is the name that people use in commands, so if you use rich text in your username, it'll be hard if even possible to type, so don't use rich text in usernames please)
+5. Change the Username and Display Name options to whatever you like (you can use [Rich Text](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/StyledText.html))
 6. Change the Address option to the address of the server you're connecting to (thanks to [sbeve](https://github.com/svtetering), there's now an official server running at **`cao.cgyt.ru`**)
 7. Enable the Connected option
-8. Press T to chat, type /help in chat for a list of available commands
+8. Press T to chat, type /help in chat for a list of available commands (you can use [Rich Text](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/StyledText.html) here as well)

 ### Hosting a server
 1. Forward the port you want to use (or enable UPnP in config.json after running the server for the first time, default port is 1337)